SherryKennedy/Earthquake_Leaflet/README.md

 ![5-Advanced](Images/5-Advanced.png)

-Plotted a second USGS map with a second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
-Pulled in a second data set and visualize it alongside your original set of data.
+Re-Plotted the USGS map (weekly earhtquakes) with a second data set (tectonic plate boundaries) on the map to illustrate the relationship between tectonic plates and seismic activity.
+Visualized the data using overlays.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 * Plotted a second data set on the map.